lparvinsmith/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Inheritance and interfaces

-The RetroactiveFunding smart contract inherits from a contract that allows children to use role-based access control methods (discussed below).
-The contract uses `is` to derive from another contract, thereby accessing all internal functions and state variables.
+The RetroactiveFunding smart contract inherits from two OpenZeppelin contracts.
+This contract uses `is` to derive from the other contracts, thereby accessing all internal functions and state variables.

+1. Access Control
+2. ERC721 Enumerable

+It also uses a library called Counters which is access with the keyword `using`.

 ## Role-based access control